 - What are other possible causes?

 - Is this condition temporary or long lasting?

-- What treatments are available and which do you recommend?
+- What treatments are available, and which do you recommend?

-- What types of side effects can I expect from treatment?
+- What side effects can I expect from treatment?

 - Do you have brochures or other printed material I can take home?
 What websites do you recommend?

 What to expect from your doctor

 Your doctor is likely to ask you a few questions, such as:

 - When did you begin noticing light patches on your skin?

 - Did you have a sunburn or skin rash before you noticed the patches?